halvors/FC2MPPatcher/README.md

 ## Installation
 <b>NOTE:</b> As mentioned in license, we're not responsible for breaking your game or getting you banned.

+You will be able to play on ranked servers if you manually update your PunkBuster files.
+To do so follow the instructions at: http://ned.theoldergamers.com/static.php?page=farcry2-punkbuster

 ### Requirements
  * The game files itself.
 (We do not ship any game files as they are copyrighted by Ubisoft).